 How much is it?

-Dine Out Lauderdale offers three-course prix fixe lunch and dinner menus at four different price points: $35 for lunch, $45 and $55 for dinner, and a $75 “luxe” option.
+Dine Out Lauderdale offers three-course prix fixe lunch and dinner menus at various price points: $35 for lunch, $45 and $60 for dinner, plus a luxe option at $75, available at participating restaurants throughout the destination.

 How Does it work?

-Select a participating restaurant and visit anytime between August 1- September 30.
-Once seated at your table, the restaurant should provide you with the Dine Out Lauderdale and regular restaurant menus.
-Please ask your server for the Dine Out menu if they don’t offer it.
+Select a participating restaurant and visit anytime between Aug.
+1 and Sept.
+30. Once seated at your table, the restaurant should provide you with the Dine Out Lauderdale and regular restaurant menus.
+Please ask your server for the Dine Out menu if it isn’t offered.

-With Dine Out Lauderdale kicking off on August 1, we’ve rounded up some of the region’s must-visit hotspots.
-From trendy downtown eateries to waterfront gems, Greater Fort Lauderdale offers diverse dining experiences that cater to every palate.
-Choose from more than 170 restaurants offering Dine Out Lauderdale deals this year.
+With Dine Out Lauderdale kicking off on Aug.
+1, we’ve rounded up some of the region’s must-visit hotspots.
+From trendy downtown eateries to waterfront gems, Greater Fort Lauderdale offers a diverse range of dining experiences to suit every palate.
+Choose from more than 140 restaurants offering Dine Out Lauderdale deals this year.

 Local Favorites